 Disputes are a common occurrence between HOA or condo associations and their insurers when it comes to insurance coverage.
 If your condo association or HOA is having trouble with its insurance carrier concerning a property claim or affiliated legal issue, you should consider enlisting the services of a qualified Florida condo insurance attorney for legal aid.

-Our condo insurance attorneys at Klotzman Property Damage Law offer representation to both individual condo owners and condo associations throughout Florida dealing with their respective insurance claims.
+Our condo insurance attorneys at Klotzman Law Firm offer representation to both individual condo owners and condo associations throughout Florida dealing with their respective insurance claims.
 We are well-versed with the unique circumstances surrounding each insurance policy and are confident in our capability to provide effective legal counsel.

 Reach out to us at 954-915-7405 to arrange a complimentary consultation and review your case.